Study shows managers are more satisfied than employees

 Of course routine tasks will not disappear from the everyday life of HR managers.
 The solution is to automate standard processes.
 This frees capacities, which personnel managers can again invest in the personal - and now additionally digitally supported - exchange with the employee.

-The previously limited access to e-learning and collaboration tools, which many employees still complain about, can also be easily, cost-effectively and easily scalable through the cloud.
+The previously limited access to e-learning and collaboration tools, which many employees still complain about, can also be easily, inexpensively and scalable easily accessible via the cloud.

 Conclusion: Employees motivate through digital dialogue